ux-mark/recipes/Updates/Fixing-filters.md

 ## Conclusion

 This fix resolves the immediate issues with "🎄 Xmas" and "To trial" tags by implementing a more robust tag comparison system and ensuring consistent handling of whitespace and special characters throughout the application.
-The solution maintains backward compatibility with existing tags while establishing a foundation for more sophisticated tag handling in the future.
+The comprehensive approach with a shared normalization function and consistent application at all stages of tag processing creates a reliable solution that maintains backward compatibility while building a foundation for more sophisticated tag handling in the future.